 Because a diet rich in salt can contribute to fluid overload, doctors generally recommend that people who experience breathing difficulties such as paroxysmal nocturnal dyspnea limit the amount of salt in their diets.

-In addition to not adding salt to the table, following a low-sodium diet involves avoiding most processed foods (including frozen and canned foods, as well as most fast food and take-away foods).
+In addition to not adding salt to the table, following a low-sodium diet involves avoiding most processed foods (including frozen and canned foods and most fast food and take-away foods).

-Eating homemade meals made with herbs and spices instead of salt is one of the most effective ways to get rid of excess fluid in the body.
+Eating homemade meals made with herbs and spices instead of salt is one of the most effective ways to get rid of excess fluid.

-In addition to recommending a low-sodium diet, doctors often prescribe medications known as diuretics to relieve symptoms of fluid overload.
-Although these methods work for a while, they often become ineffective over time.
+In addition to recommending a low-sodium diet, doctors often prescribe diuretics medications to relieve fluid overload symptoms.
+Although these methods work for a while, they often become ineffective.

-When this happens, people with fluid overload are usually admitted to the hospital, where they are treated with intravenous medications such as diuretics, vasodilator drugs and inotropic drugs.
+When this happens, people with fluid overload are usually admitted to the hospital and treated with intravenous medications such as diuretics, vasodilators, and inotropic drugs.